 Introduction

 At present, both energy and chemical production rely on a persistent overexploitation of fossil-based resources with a significant carbon footprint, which has made the development of alternative approaches an urgent imperative.
 In response to the well-known climatic and sustainability challenges, the accessibility to renewable feedstock for carbon-neutral industrial processes is of critical importance.
 In particular, the rational valorization of lignocellulosic biomass may represent a viable strategy for the generation of bio-derived energy carriers and the synthesis of valuable platform chemicals, accelerating the transition toward a new industrial era complying with the green chemistry requirements and based on the circular economy principles (Wang et al., 2022).
 Hydrothermal carbonization (HTC) is a thermochemical conversion process that has shown to be well-suited for wet feedstock treatment and will likely play a pivotal role in global carbon neutrality strategies, in the near future (Volpe et al., 2020).
-Fundamentally, HTC is a chemical process carried out in a closed, mild and autogenous pressure reaction environment, to transform organic substrates into solid-phase carbon-dense materials, known as hydrochar.
-Under temperatures in the range of 160-260 °C, the water loaded in the HTC system concurrently acts as a catalyst and reactant to promote the feedstock conversion through a highly intricate network of both parallel and consecutive reactions, sparked out by the complex interactions between the solid feedstock and the subcritical solvent (Picone et al., 2021).
+Fundamentally, HTC is a chemical process carried out in a closed, mild and autogenous pressure reaction environment, to transform organic substrates into solid-phase carbon-dense materials, known as hydrochar (Picone et al., 2021).
 The German chemist Friedrich Bergius introduced the concept of hydrothermal conversion, pioneering the HTC technology, in 1913.
 However, only in the last two decades, the synthesis of hydrothermal carbons has received a dramatically growing academic interest, prompted by the unprecedented demand for clean energy and advanced materials, obtainable in an environmentally friendly manner (Gong et al., 2023).
 Indeed, the main reason behind the HTC renaissance is related to its effectiveness in preparing tailored and unique carbonaceous materials by simply adjusting the reaction conditions and functionalizing the process, with high environmental compatibility and a low energy input (Picone et al., 2021).

 Owing to their outstanding and relatively easily tunable properties, hydrothermal carbons have demonstrated an enormous potential in promoting the scientific and technological progress, justifying the renewed cross-disciplinary interest in HTC by researchers.
 Carbon materials synthesized by HTC have been promisingly employed across a broad range of application fields, including renewable energy, energy storage, environmental remediation, soil improvement, and catalysis, among others (Gong et al., 2023).
 Most recently, carbon quantum dots, the third HTC solid-phase product, has shown great promise for hi-tech innovative applications, given their excellent optic properties, strong photoluminescence, crystalline domain, and biocompatibility (He et al., 2022).
-A tailored synthesis of carbon quantum dots through the hydrothermal method may significantly contribute to the development of materials science and its exploitation for the sustainable production of green and engineered nanocarbons, which are expected to revolutionize the fields of biomedicine, electronics, energy storage, and even emerging conversion processes, such as artificial photosynthesis, for the production of clean energy and storable fuels, the synthesis of chemicals, and the effective carbon capture (He et al., 2022; Matter et al., 2024).
+A tailored synthesis of carbon quantum dots through the hydrothermal method may significantly contribute to the development of materials science for the sustainable production of green and engineered nanocarbons, which are expected to revolutionize the fields of biomedicine, electronics, energy storage, and even emerging conversion processes, such as artificial photosynthesis, for the production of clean energy and storable fuels, the synthesis of chemicals, and the effective carbon capture (He et al., 2022; Matter et al., 2024).